kevinhannonschulman/course-dbt/greenery/Week_3_Answers.md

 **Part 2: Create a macro to simplify part of a model(s)**

+I created the macro to aggregate event types per session to simplify a repetitive 'case when' statement and documented the macro in macros.yml.

 **Part 3:Add a post hook to your project to apply grants to the role “reporting”.**

 Added!

+**Part 4: Install a package (i.e. dbt-utils, dbt-expectations) and apply one or more of the macros to your project**

+I installed dbt-utils and dbt-expectations and used multiple macros.
+Specifically, I used dbt_utils.accepted_range in my intermediate and fact .yml files to validate that certain columns only contained values greater than zero and I used dbt_utils.get_column_values in my event_types macro to get the specific event types with which to aggregate event types per session.
+I also used dbt_expectations.expect_column_values_to_be_of_type in my intermediate and fact .yml files to confirm the data type of columns that should contain timestamp_ntz data.

+**Part 5: Show (using dbt docs and the model DAGs) how you have simplified or improved a DAG using macros and/or dbt packages.**

+I improved my DAG by utilizing the macros within packages such as dbt_utils and dbt_expectations to verify accepted ranges and data types within my intermediate and fact models.
+Additionally, I created the macro to aggregate event types per session which simplifies the repetitive 'case when' statement that I previously used in int_session_events_agg.

 **Part 6: dbt Snapshots**